NelzkieCoder/CodeAndWave/_posts/2018-03-18-java-8-lambda.md

 ```java
 HelloLamdba =  () -> System.out.println("Hello there");
 ```
 How do we know what is the type of HelloLambda?
-Well unfortunately java engineers didn't add any new data type in java but instead make use of the power of **[interface]({% post_url 2017-11-25-java-interface %})**.
+Well, unfortunately java engineers didn't add any new data type in java but instead make use of the power of **[interface]({% post_url 2017-11-25-java-interface %})**.
 Abstract method declared on our interface **must match the signature of our lambda expression** in order to make our interface the data type of our `HelloLambda` variable.

 ```java
 interface HelloGreeter{